 I learn about writing from

 Yes, of course, they are 100% right.
 It feels really wondrous.
-I feel amazing while I’m watching a great movie, walking with my wife, talking to my mom……
+I feel amazing while watching a great movie, walking with my wife, and talking to my mom……

 Don’t trust my word.
 Write, then you’ll feel that.

-I have been watching at least a single movie/TV series each an every day for five-six years.
+I have watched at least a single movie/TV series every day for five to six years.

 Sometimes, I watch movies until 3 AM.
-I am addicted no?
+I am addicted, right?

-So, I thought that writing is the best way to give up a bad habit and It is working.
-I don’t know for how long but, I feel better now.
+So, I thought that writing was the best way to give up a bad habit, and It is working.
+I don’t know for how long, but I feel better now.

-If you want to spend your time and energy efficiently, you’ll find no better work than writing and expose your inner person.
+If you want to spend your time and energy efficiently, you’ll find no better work than writing and exposing your inner person.